 Enjoy the Seaside

-To revel in the Black Sea waves in Summer, one needs to book $15 high-speed train ride from Tbilisi to Batumi, which, along with all modern day travel niceties including wi-fi and a complimentary bottle of still water, is equipped with everything necessary to make sure your 5 hour trip’s a pleasant one.
+To revel in the Black Sea waves, one needs to book $15 high-speed train ride from Tbilisi to Batumi which, along with all modern day travel niceties including wi-fi and a complimentary bottle of still water, is equipped with everything necessary to make sure your 5 hour trip is a pleasant one.

 Experience Summer Festivals and Activities

 Tbilisi in summer months is sprawling with outdoor cafes, rooftop bars and open-air music festivals.
-A recent trend of pop-up flea markets is very hot among the younger culturally aware, expats and tourists as a fun gathering occasion offering performances of various kinds, food stalls and local handmade bric-a-brac.
+A recent trend of pop-up flea markets has become very popular among the younger crowd, expats, and tourists as a fun gathering occasion offering performances of various kinds, food stalls and local handmade bric-a-brac.

 As the temperatures reach especially high volumes from mid-July to mid-August, submerging one’s body in somewhere cool becomes a top priority.
 It is not widely known that inside the capital one can find “Tbilisi Sea” - a water reservoir, an artificial lake that serves as a terrific spot for swimming, water sports activities and just lying around under the sun.
 A noteworthy family recreational place is also “Gino Paradise, a giant water complex bordering “Tbilisi Sea”.

 For the hiking and nature lovers among you, the best routes become accessible is summer, particularly during the months of July and August.
 Svaneti offers spectacular natural scenery, complete with gorgeous views of the Caucasus Mountains, lush green landscapes and indigenous architecture.
 In order to have a transcending mountain experience and escape the hot sun of the capital, head towards the mountains!